 You will see that I use black tahini in this recipe.
 Why?
 Because I stumbled across some in a health food shop and just had to purchase it.
 I impulse purchase pantry items, it’s a terrible addiction.

 Don’t panic if you don’t have, or can’t find black tahini.
 If regular tahini camps out in your fridge that is perfect, use it!
 Though, if you do happen to chance upon some why not give it a try.

 It’s important to refresh them under cold running water.
-If you can plunge them into some iced water after cold water rinse (and drain) that is even better.
-Generally I don’t go the iced water route, as I normally don’t have enough ice cubes in my freezer to deal with an after work G&T or two and noodles.
+If you can plunge the soba noodles into some iced water after cold water rinse (and drain) that is even better.
+Generally, I don’t go the iced water route, as I normally don’t have enough ice cubes in my freezer to deal with an after work G&T or two and noodles.